Royal Defense Command: System

-Suocheong was organized under Gyeonggi Province, with Namhansanseong Fortress as its base.
+Suocheong was organized under Gyeonggi Province, with Namhansanseong as its base.
 As a result, various conflicts arose between Suosa, who was appointed as the military authority as a high-ranking court official, and Gwangju Buyun, who was responsible for administration.
 To overcome these contradictions, a dual system was adopted where the Left and Right divisions' Abyeong served in the capital, and when overseeing Namhansanseong Fortress, Buyun was appointed as Busa (deputy commander).
 However, the fundamental contradiction was not resolved.
 The finances of the Sueocheong, like the Command of the Northern Approaches, were based on its own economic base, such as the opening of Dunjeon, non-transcending production, or military maintenance, but it was always insufficient and could not avoid its smallness.

 The Royal Defense Command system began to take shape around 1632 with the introduction of the title Suosa (defensive commander).
 After the invasion in 1636, the Suo system centered around the Suosa in Namhansanseong Fortress was established.
 Subsequently, the subordinate camp system, known as Sokyeong taeje, was developed around 1656.
 This system involved nearby military forces entering the fortress to provide defense.
 Initially, temporary defenses were organized by mobilizing soldiers from various regions.
 When Suosa combined with Gwangju Buyun, the Judge (Pangwan) also served as the commander of the whole camp.
 In the later period, the organization shifted from a 1 Yeong=5 Sa system to a 4 Sa system, but there were no changes in the 3 Yeongs and 2 Bus system.
 As a result, Gwangju Buyun was promoted to a higher position, and Suocheong was relocated to the fortress, creating a unified system where Suosa also held the position of Suosa in the fortress.
 However, this also did not resolve the fundamental contradiction, leading to several changes, including the reintroduction of the capital.